-Premises Fire Strategy This premises does not have a design fire strategy document in line with Approved Document B or BS 9991.
-Information on the fire design is included in this fire risk assessment, which is deemed suitable for the premises.
+r Premises Fire Strategy A documented fire strategy for these simple premises is not necessary or required, basic fire procedures documents and fire action notices will suffice.
 Emergency Plan Due to the size and simplicity of the premises, the Fire Action Notices set out suitable and sufficient instruction for premises occupants and there is no need for a more detailed fire safety emergency plan.
-Policies for Vulnerable People and People with Disabilities Policies are in place.
+Policies for Vulnerable People and People with Disabilities Arrangements for the evacuation of people with disabilities rests primarily with the residents, possibly with the support of the local authority.
 Policies for the Control of Hot Works: Arrangements for controlling hot works rests primarily with appointed contractors.
 Policies for the Control of Lone & Remote Working Arrangements for lone working or remote working rests primarily with the tenants or contractors.
 Evacuation Regime Adopted in the Premises is by Stay put (Defend in Place) Strategy.
 A 'stay put' policy involves the following approach.
 When a fire occurs within a flat, the occupants alert others in the flat, make their way out of the building and summon the fire and rescue service.
 If a fire starts in the common parts, anyone in these areas makes their way out of the building and summons the fire and rescue service.
 All other residents not directly affected by the fire would be expected to 'stay put' and remain in their flat unless directed to leave by the fire and rescue service or if smoke and heat begins to affect them.
-Fire Evacuation Drills Are not required because the premises operates a stay put regime and the residents are familiar with the access and egress routes and the fire safety information provided to them is sufficient under the circumstances.
+Fire Evacuation Drills Are not conducted due to the block being residential.
 Fire Safety Information Is provided on the fire action notice at the building entrance.
 Location of Log Book There was no fire log book available to the assessor.
 Fire Alarm Response Personnel Are not required at this premises.
-Fire Action Notices A notice is provided at the building entrance.
-Building Information Not available but are required due to the complexity of the building's design Packs (BIPS) / and/or the high risk occupancy type.
-Premises Information No premises information box was noted on the day (Refer to the action plan Boxes (PIBs) in this report).
+Fire Action Notices Are posted in prominent locations throughout the premises.
+Building Information Packs (BIPS) / Premises Information Boxes (PIBs) There is a suitably located premises information box for the fire and rescue service.
 Arrangements to ensure BIPs/PIBs are maintained and updated at regular intervals Are in place.
-No access was available at the time of assessment (GERDA Box) Refuse and Waste Collection Refuse is collected and held inside the premises in designated waste rooms.
+Refuse and Waste Collection Refuse is collected and held outside the premises in designated waste/bin rooms.
 Designated Smoking Points Designated smoking points are not required at this premises.
-FS Provisions for Refuse and Waste Collection 6O minute fire resisting construction.
+FS Provisions for Refuse and Waste Collection 60 minute fire resisting construction.